MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/install-upgrade-migrate.md

 > [!TIP]
 > You can download and try the latest version of Windows Server free of charge at [Windows Server Evaluations](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025).

-## In-place operating system feature update
+## In-place OS Updgrade (Feature Update)

-An in-place OS upgrade (feature update) performs a feature update of your Windows Server installation.
+An In-place OS Upgrade (Feature Update) performs a feature update of your Windows Server installation.
 You can upgrade to a later version of Windows Server while keeping your original settings, server roles, features, and data.
 In-place feature update lets you jump ahead multiple versions.
 This method is the quickest way to move to a later version of Windows Server.
 For more information about OS upgrade paths, see [Which version of Windows Server should I upgrade to?](upgrade-overview.md#which-version-of-windows-server-should-i-upgrade-to).
 Keep in mind that some roles and features don't support in-place feature upgrades.
 In-place feature upgrades work best with virtual machines (VMs) that don't need specific Original Equipment Manufacturer (OEM) hardware drivers to upgrade successfully.

 - For step-by-step instructions for how to perform an feature updates, see [Perform an in-place upgrade](perform-in-place-upgrade.md).